 Comply with this AD within the compliance times specified, unless already done.

-(1) The Manager, Wichita Aircraft Certification Office (ACO), FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
+(1) The Manager, Wichita ACO Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
 In accordance with 14 CFR 39.19, send your request to your principal inspector or local Flight Standards District Office, as appropriate.
-If sending information directly to the manager of the ACO, send it to the attention of the person identified in the Related Information section of this AD.
+If sending information directly to the manager of the certification office, send it to the attention of the person identified in paragraph (i) of this AD.